rhomobile/rhomobile-docs/eb/en/edge/guide/about.md

 ##Benefits

 ###Reduce application and development costs
-Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices/operating systems, providing highly cost effective support for a mixed-OS environment.
+Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices and operating systems;  provides highly cost effective support for a mixed-OS environment.

 ###Protect the business from OS market uncertainty
-Devices and platforms can continue to churn without impacting your business - these OS-agnostic applications work on then Symbol Technologies platforms of yesterday (MPA2), today and tomorrow.
+Devices and platforms can continue to churn without impacting your business.
+These OS-agnostic applications work on Symbol, Motorola and Zebra Technologies platforms of yesterday (MPA2), today and tomorrow.

 ###Reduce end-user training costs
 Enterprise Browser app development is incredibly intuitive for developers skilled in HTML5, CSS and JavaScript.